azdaly/UCSC-Track-Prep/README.md

 4. Color - this should be in 'R.G.B.' format.
 Alternatively, leave at '0' and it will generate random colors for each track.

-normalized_read_depth is calculated by getting read depth from the bam file followed by dividing by 1x10^6.
+normalized_read_depth is calculated by dividing 1x10^6 by the read depth of the bam file.
 Get read depth using:
 samtools view -F 0x4 foo.sorted.bam | cut -f 1 | uniq | wc -l